Nagibaba/easy-service-worker/README.md

 # lazy-service-worker

-Laziest cache ever.
-No need to hard work as ETag or whatever
+Laziest caching ever.
+No need to hard work as ETag or whatever.
+As easy as drinking a coffee, even easier.
-#### 1. Only caches urls.
+#### 1. Caches only urls.
 Images and other assets should be the concern  of browsers

-#### 2. First returns cached version of url.
+#### 2. First, returns cached version of url.

 #### 3. After that, makes a fetch request on background to that url.

-#### 4. If there is any difference between cached and remote html.
-Then updates on background and sends a message to client
+#### 4. If there is any difference between cached and remote html, then updates it on background and sends a message to client

 #### 5. When client gets a message to refresh, it can reload the page or load via js (example: jQuery load function)

+#### See the example folder for testing it yourself

 ## Usage